johnblakeduffie/CampusChow/README.md

 This system will comprise of 5 tables: A student, order, driver, admin, and restaurant.
 After a student confirms their order, a driver will pickup the order, an admin can view and edit the order, and all restaurants signed up with the app will be able to edit their hours.
 ![EERD](CampusChowEERD.jpg)
 # Trigger
-The trigger for this system is when an order is confirmed by a customer.
-Customers will recieve text and email (using their contact information provided).
+The trigger for this system is when an order is deleted from the order table.
+This could have been caused by several circumstances (admin deleting order, student canceling order, or a driver verifying the order as complete).
+When this trigger occurs, the driver responsible for the order will have their current orderID removed from their record in the driver table, because the order is no longer necessary.
+[Click here to view the Trigger](driverVerifiedOrderTrigger.sql)
 # Stored Procedure
 University ID's, addresses, contact information, and delivery history will be stored in the database.
 # Description of Future Work: